MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- ensures that all requests from the user during the session are sent to the same instance
 	- e.g. online editing of a file: edits do not go to separate instances
 	- can be useful if you are storing information locally to that instance
+	- NOT used when you want to share users' sessions among EC2 fleet
 - **cross zone load balancing**
 	- distribute traffic (evenly) across different AZ
 ![cross zone lb](pic/cross_zone_lb.png)